angiemugo/fictional-waffle/README.md

 ### Concurrency
 - I used Async await as opposed to the commonly used completion handlers.
 Async await handles error handling very elegantly.
 I used a main actor for the view models since it runs on the main loop(which is typically used to update the view)

-### CI/CD
-- I implemented faslane and added two lanes
--  ONe generates code coverage and the other runs tests

 ## App Features
 * Show a list of all saved locations and the weather at the current location
 * Once you tap on a location you view the current weather and the weather forecast of the location]